 I hate clutter, mostly because it makes my already tiny apartment feel that much smaller.
-In all fairness though, I don’t think anyone has ever actually uttered, “I love all this clutter in my house.”
+In all fairness, though, I don’t think anyone has ever actually uttered, “I love all this clutter in my house.”

 - Websites to Sell Your Designer Clothing

-- Sell Your Books
+- Places Like Amazon to Sell Books

 - Sell Your Crafts and Homemade Art

-- Sell Your CDs, DVDs, Games, or Cell Phones
+- Sell Your CDs, DVDs, Games or Cell Phones

 - Sell Your Laptop